brentmcconnell/packer-azure-templates/README.md

 `az account list-locations`

 ## Helper Script ##
-For those of us too lazy to actually set these variables there is a helper script in the `scripts` directory of this repo.
+For those of us too lazy to actually set these variables manually there is a helper script in the `scripts` directory of this repo.
 This script requires 'jq' and 'zsh'.
 Using this script you can create an Azure authentication file and use it to set the variables above.
-It will use a default location and use the current cloud you are logged into for AZURE_CLOUD.
+It will determine the current Cloud you are logged into with `az` and also default to a specific region.

 To create an Azure Auth file:
 `az ad sp create-for-rbac --sdk-auth > my.azureauth`